catseye/SixtyPical/README.markdown

 -----

 These aren't implemented yet:

-*   Abstract interpretation must extend to `if`, `repeat`, and `with` blocks.
-The two incoming contexts must be merged, and any storage locations updated differently or poisoned in either context, will be considered poisoned in the result context.

 *   Inside a routine, an address may be declared with `temporary`.
 This is like `static` in C, except the value at that address is not guaranteed to be